SoftwareAG/c8y-docs/src/documents/guides/java/hello-world-osgi.html.md

 > Please do not use "Install New Software" to download the client software.
 This would install the client as part of your running IDE.
 Install the SDK target platforms separately using the "Target Platform" preferences as described above.

-> If you would like to install a particular version of the Cumulocity OSGi runtime, please use http://download.cumulocity.com/p2/repository-&lt;version&gt;.
+> If you would like to install a particular version of the Cumulocity OSGi runtime, please use http://download.cumulocity.com/p2/repository-version (replace "version" with the actual version, e.g., "5.9.0").

 ## Set up an agent project